dkanada/frost/README.md

 2. **Open Turtl** and follow the process to save the new zip file to your phone.
 3. **[Make an issue](https://github.com/dkanada/frost/issues/new)** titled "Icon Request" and attach the zip file.

-If Turtl is not working on your device, you can also use[Applications Info](https://f-droid.org/packages/com.majeur.applicationsinfo) or any equivalent app to collect the **package name** of the app ($PACKAGE_NAME) and the **main activity name** of the app ($ACTIVITY_NAME) launchable in Applications Info with no errors.
+If Turtl is not working on your device, you can also use [Applications Info](https://f-droid.org/packages/com.majeur.applicationsinfo) or any equivalent app to collect the **package name** of the app ($PACKAGE_NAME) and the **main activity name** of the app ($ACTIVITY_NAME) launchable in Applications Info with no errors.
 Work is being done to simplify this process.

 ## Contributing